Marlon F. Hall

 Curator of Black artists and art workers

-Marlon F. Hall is an artist whose work is rooted in social practice and has grown from anthropological listening.
-His life intention is to cultivate human potential while unearthing beauty from perceived community brokenness.
-As an art-making storyteller, he was recently named a Fulbright Specialist by the U.S. Department of Educational and Cultural Affairs, is a 2021 Tulsa Artist Fellow, was the Visual Anthropologist and Social Media Archivist for the Greenwood Art Project, a CBS Gayle King Morning Show subject matter expert, and a producing storyteller for the Emmy Award-winning Migrant Kitchen.
-His digital photos and film curation are featured in Google Arts and Culture, with a special spotlight on his exhibition linked to the coveted Google search bar.
-His latest project features one of his carefully curated Amnesia Therapy Salon Dinners in partnership with The British Council and The Kenya Pavilion at the 2022 Venice Biennial.
+His digital photography and film curation are featured in Google Arts and Culture, including a special spotlight on his exhibition linked to the Google search bar.
+His latest project presented one of his curated Amnesia Therapy Salon Dinners in partnership with The British Council and The Kenya Pavilion at the 2022 Venice Biennial.

-Today, his work is rooted in Tulsa, where he is tilling the soil with local creatives and community advocates to nourish the harvest of human possibility growing from the ashes of the 1921 Race Massacre.
-Marlon is the Community Engagement Cultivator for the Tulsa Artist Fellowship.
-Because memory informs imagination, this is an effort to remember who they were as Black Wall Street and imagine who they can become.
-He believes Tulsa is not a graveyard but a garden.
-Gardens also decompose elements of life in them, but they move towards the destined growth cycle of life, death, and renewal.
-The growth he works to reveal in Tulsa harvests the resilient fruit of the human spirit that is the fire-proof and impenetrable legacy of Black Wall Street.
+Today, Marlon’s work is rooted in Tulsa, where he is tilling the soil with local creatives and community advocates to nourish the harvest of human possibility growing from the ashes of the 1921 Race Massacre.
+He serves as the Community Engagement Cultivator for the Tulsa Artist Fellowship.
+Because memory informs imagination, his work seeks to remember who they were as Black Wall Street and imagine who they can become.

 Welana Fields Queton